Two dimensional gravity waves at low regularity I: Energy estimates

 The above energy bounds are already scale invariant, so one cannot hope to simply lower the regularity of any of the factors.
 However, the two factors in the product $AB$ are unbalanced, with the second factor $B = A_{\frac12}$ being the critical one in determining low regularity well-posedness thresholds.

 A main idea in this article is that, by taking full advantage of the structure of the water wave system, one can better rebalance the product $AB$ into $A_{\frac14}^2$.
-Along the way, we also allow $s$ to be non-integer:
+Along the way, we also allow $n$ (now redenoted by $s$) to be non-integer:

 \begin{theorem} For each $s \geq 0$ there exists an energy functional $E_s$ associated to the differentiated equation \eqref{ww2d-diff} with the following two properties:

 (i) Energy equivalence if $A \ll 1$: